makerdao/community/governance/polls/MIP10c9-SP14 - Whitelist Yearn Finance on YFIUSD Oracle - November 30, 2020.md

 ## Next Steps

+**If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-If this poll ends with a 'Yes' majority, this change will be included in an upcoming Executive Vote.
-Normaly this Execute Vote would be scheduled on the Friday following the conclusion of this poll.
+* This change will be included in an upcoming Executive Vote.
+Normally this Execute Vote would be scheduled on the Friday following the conclusion of this poll.
 However, due to the timing of the DsChief 1.2 migration, it is likely no Executive Vote will take place on December 4.
 Hence, if this poll is ratified by Maker Governance, the Executive Vote is expected to occur the following Friday on December 11.

-If this poll ends with a 'No' majority, then no further action will be taken.

-If the Friday executive passes, then this change will become active in the Maker Protocol after the [Governance Security Module](https://forum.makerdao.com/tag/govsec-module) delay has expired.
+* If the Executive Vote passes, then this change will become active in the Maker Protocol after the [Governance Security Module](https://forum.makerdao.com/tag/govsec-module) delay has expired.

+**If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**

 ---